Trust & Safety

 Rather than try to create different standards for each use of Zoom, we publish a single standard.
 Context is vitally important to all of our Trust and Safety decisions and is a factor whenever we evaluate a report.

 People use Zoom in many ways.
-We have had to scale quickly and create our first Community Standards designed to help us keep Zoom safe for all our users.
-We recognize that there are many ways to write Community Standards.
+We have had to scale quickly and create our first Acceptable Use Guidelines designed to help us keep Zoom safe for all our users.
+We recognize that there are many ways to write Acceptable Use Guidelines.
 Some are very detailed and others are more general.
 We wanted to begin with more general guidance and amend it as we experience new use cases and related challenges.
 We don’t want to prospectively make decisions on the kinds of issues we might see without the benefit of context.
 As part of our process, we maintain a record of our decisions with the intent to learn from each one.

 We have a tiered review process.
 It starts with a team of analysts who review different kinds of reports and flags in the first instance, and escalate difficult or ambiguous cases.
 The highest tier is our Appeals Panel.
 The members of the Appeals Panel come from a diversity of backgrounds, experience levels, tenures and departments at Zoom and serve for one-year terms.